Miguel Cabrera Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.17 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals have a 5.10 team ERA that ranks 28th across all league pitching staffs.

-- Royals pitchers combine to rank 19th in baseball in home runs given up (86 total, 1.2 per game).
+- The Royals rank 19th in baseball in home runs surrendered (86 total, 1.2 per game).

-- In his last time out on Thursday, the lefty went seven innings against the Cincinnati Reds, giving up seven earned runs while surrendering seven hits.
+- The right-hander last appeared on Saturday against the Los Angeles Angels, when he threw 5 1/3 innings, allowing two earned runs while giving up eight hits.

-- The 26-year-old has an ERA of 5.79, with 7.7 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .277 batting average against him.
+- The 26-year-old has put up an ERA of 6.33, with 8.4 strikeouts per nine innings, in 14 games this season.
+Opponents are batting .297 against him.

 © 2023 Data Skrive.
 All rights reserved.